chickentuna/NullAntipatterns/markdowns/3_require-not-null.md

 # Require non null parameters

-One of the first things you can do to avoid null-related problems is to require that given values be not null by using the static method `Objects.requireNonNull()`.
+One of the first things you can do to avoid null-related problems is to require that given values be not null by using the static method `Objects.requireNonNull(variable, errorMessage)`.

 Without this, your code will have to check for null every time the given value should be used, which is error-prone and confusing.
 If a null manages to slip into your code, your program may start behaving in mysterious and unexpected ways.